 The NFPA has developed a suite of resources to help homeowners reduce the risk of property damage due to a wildfire.
 This webpage is a great place to start, and it's easy to share with customers.
 It includes the NFPA's fact sheet about preparing homes for a wildfire, in both English and Spanish.
 It also features a useful diagram showing the home ignition zone, a set of spaces around a home that should be managed in specific ways to prevent the home from catching on fire.
 And, there's a checklist for each zone to make risk-mitigation easier to understand.

-The Wildfire Risks tool is the second in a series of new data products we're building to help you work smarter.
+The Wildfire Risk tool is the second in a series of new data products we're building to help you work smarter.
 We want and need your feedback so we can build the right products with the right features.

 You'll see a survey in the tool.
-It takes just a few minutes to complete, and we'll use the feedback to improve not just the Wildfire Risks Tool but also the other products we're developing.
+It takes just a few minutes to complete, and we'll use the feedback to improve not just the Wildfire Risk Tool but also the other products we're developing.
 We look forward to hearing from you and improving our products so you can increase your business.